 KERC, Local Emergency Planning Committee (LEPC), and Fire Departments.
 Instead,

-a single submittal through TIER II MANAGER® satisfies all three submissions.
+a single submittal through Hazconnect System ® satisfies all three submissions.

 Submission of the Tier II